Friday, August 17, 2012

 How to Draw a Shark Attack, Lesson And Worksheet

-How to Draw Illustration
+How to Draw

-This free printable drawing worksheet, The Shark Attack.
+This free printable drawing worksheet: The Shark Attack.

 How to draw worksheet for an attacking shark

-Thank you!
 CLICK HERE for a file in a universal portable format.

 PRINTABLE NOTES

-The teeth are not even, some are broken and some are missing.
-There is space between the teeth but there are rows behind too.
-The gums are ragged so use jagged lines to draw the gums
+The teeth are not even; some are broken, and some are missing.
+There is space between the teeth, but there are rows behind too.
+The gums are ragged, so use jagged lines to draw the gums.

 Color him gray or blue.
 The underside is lighter than the top and the tail fin is dark but not black.